sphinx-doc/sphinx/doc/config.rst

-   Setting to ``True`` means to use LaTeX's standard ``\multicolumn``; this is incompatible with literal blocks in the horizontally merged cell, and also with multiple paragraph in such cell if the table is rendered using ``tabulary``.
+   Setting to ``True`` means to use LaTeX's standard ``\multicolumn``; this is incompatible with literal blocks in the horizontally merged cell, and also with multiple paragraphs in such cell if the table is rendered using ``tabulary``.

    .. versionadded:: 1.6